gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 }
 ```

 Deserializing a `DataSet` or `DataTable` in this manner from an untrusted JSON blob is not safe.
 This pattern is vulnerable to a denial of service attack.
-Such an attack could render the application unresponsive, or it could crash the application.
+Such an attack could render the app unresponsive, or it could crash the app.

 Note: .NET does not warrant or support the implementation of third-party libraries like _Newtonsoft.Json_.
 This information is only provided for completeness and is accurate as of the time of this writing.